prmkowalski/filib/README.rst

 .. code::

     >>> model.select(
-    ...     rules='abs(ic) > .01 or profit > 1',  # Example query expression
+    ...     rules="abs(ic) > .01 or profit > 1",  # Example query expression
-    ...     swap_to='cagr',  # Align the signs of selected factors to specified metric ...     inplace=True,    # Modify model to contain only selected factors ... )
+    ...     swap_to="cagr",  # Align the signs of selected factors to specified metric ...     inplace=True,  # Modify model to contain only selected factors ... )
     Preparing performance: |██████████████████████████████| 3/3 [100%] in 6.2 s